Block encoding of matrix product operators

 Finally, we consider the post-selection cost for both methods.
 In section~\ref{sec_circuit_rep}, and more specifically in Eq.~\eqref{eq_normalization_MPO}, we have derived the post-processing success probability for the MPO block encoding.
 The same calculations bring us to a similar result for LCU:

 Here, the damping factor $N_{\text{LCU}}$ depends on the sum of the terms $\alpha_m$, as shown in Eq.~\eqref{eq_def_N_LCU}.
 We can then expect a linear scaling in $M$, compared to the exponential dependence on $L$ of the MPO case.
 Still, comparing these methods is not trivial, as the scaling of $M$ with respect to $L$ depends on the system considered.
 In appendix~\ref{appendix_p_success}, we provide numerical comparisons for the two methods.
 It's also worth remembering that the success probability formulas change if we consider the entire QET circuit, as shown in Eq.~\eqref{eq_p_success_qet}.
 This, of course, stays true also in the LCU case.

-Table~\ref{tab:costs} summarizes the MPO and LCU block encoding costs, the latter with specific examples of $M$ scaling exponentially or linearly with $L$.
-We also added references to the post-selection of the Hamiltonians and the signal processing decomposition cost, which scales exponentially with the number of ancillary qubits if we consider Martyn et al.'s implementation \cite{Martyn_2021} and one extra auxiliary qubit \cite{Zindorf_2024}.
+Table~\ref{tab:costs} summarizes the MPO and LCU block encoding decomposition costs, the latter with specific examples of $M$ scaling exponentially or linearly with $L$.
+We also added references to the post-selection of the Hamiltonians and the signal processing decomposition cost.
+The latter scales only linearly with the number of ancillary qubits if we consider Martyn et al.'s implementation \cite{Martyn_2021} and one extra auxiliary qubit \cite{Zindorf_2024}.